top of page

 Hemlock Removal & Maple Reduction – Vashon Island, WA Until we saw this scenario first-hand, it was very difficult to envision… a failed Western Hemlock (Tsuga heterophylla) lodged against a tree house in a Big leaf Maple (Acer macrophyllum).
 Even after completing the work, it’s still hard to describe.
 The tree house was frequently used by the client’s children, and the declining Maple was already a concern.
 The tree was in severe decline with more than half of the canopy dea

 Scots Pine Removal – West Seattle, WA Dead trees pose a significant hazard as they begin to deteriorate.
 Limbs become brittle and can break unexpectedly or the entire tree can fail near the base.
 Depending on the tree’s location, complete tree removal may be the best – or only – option to mitigate risk to people/structures.
 At this site, a new children’s play structure had been installed directly under this Scots Pine (Pinus sylvestris).
-Completing this removal required advan
+Completing removal of the dead pine ov

 A Hidden Hazard Near High-Voltage Wires